-OTHER ETHICS ISSUES A mechanism (Ombudsperson scheme or other Point of Registration and related SOP) to be available internally and externally to allow R&D PIs and other stakeholders to raise additional ethics concerns The Point of Registration constitutes a separate task of the Ethics Management WP and is fully functional and available under www.HBP-PORE.eu .
-OTHER ETHICS ISSUES management support for the ethical dimensions of HBP and to make clear OTHER ETHICS ISSUES inventory (Map) of the types of ethical issues to be addressed (in relation to the H2020 ethics framework) and the corresponding approaches foreseen (research, EAB, local/national approvals); this The Ethics Map provides the general overview of the ethical and social issues.
-It is linked to the Ethics Registry which is the document where the Ethics Compliance team collects all IRB approvals and other relevant documents that indicate how particular issues are addressed.
-The actual documents, such as research protocols or IRB approval documents are held on a secure server and linked to the ethics registry.
-OTHER ETHICS ISSUES version of the FPA Action Plan (and, The EAB was involved in the development of the FPA and provided input to the Board on how to deal with ethical issues in the HBP.
+OTHER ETHICS ISSUES inventory (Map) of the types of ethical issues to be addressed (in relation to the H2020 ethics framework) and the corresponding approaches foreseen (research, EAB, OTHER ETHICS ISSUES version of the FPA Action Plan (and, The EAB was involved in the development of the FPA and provided input to the Board on how to deal with ethical issues in the HBP.
 Minutes of the EAB meetings in Paris (June 2015) and Madrid (September 2015) demonstrate that the EAB discussed the FPA, in particular the ethics section and questions of future governance.